dwandrew/Mordcry/README.md

 - Go to Credentials, then select the "OAuth consent screen" tab on top, and provide an 'EMAIL ADDRESS' and a 'PRODUCT NAME'
 - Wait 10 minutes for changes to take effect.

+- Should you wish email to be passed from the site for forgotten passwords you will need to add a gmail username and password to the .env file

 Run rails s to start server

+Enjoy!